siravan/SymJit.jl/README.md

 * `use_threads` (boolean, default `true`): use multi-threading to speed up parallel processing.
 * `cse` (boolean, default `true`): performs common-subexpression elimination, i.e., factoring common expressions and sub-expressions.
 * `fastmath` (boolean, default `false`): rewrites the code to combine multiplication and addition/substraction into various fused-multiply-add instructions.
+* `opt_level` (0, 1, or 2, default 1): the optimization level, akin to -O0, -O1, -O2 options to gcc.
 * `ty` (string, default `native`): defines the type of the code to generate.
 Possible values are:
   - `amd`: generates 64-bit AMD64/x86-64 code.
 If the processor supports AVX, then this is equivalent to passing `amd-avx`; otherwise, it is equal to `amd-sse`.
   - `amd-avx`: generates 64-bit AMD64/x86-64 AVX code.